Ann Scott (French novelist)

 Ann Scott (born 3 November 1965) is a French novelist.
 She is regarded as a social realist for her novels which paint portraits of contemporary youth and her second novel Superstars has given her a cult status in France.

+She was awarded the Prix Renaudot in 2023.

 Biography

 She was born and raised in Paris, France.
 Her mother is a photographer of Russian descent, and her father is a French businessman and art collector.

 During the mid-eighties, at age 17, she left home and moved to London, England, where she became a musician, playing drums with local rock bands.
 She then later turned to fashion modelling for two years and was one of the first tattooed fashion models to break through in prêt-à-porter and couture in the eighties.
 Then at 21, on her return to Paris, she started writing fiction.

-She is now the author of ten novels including Superstars which has become cult and has been translated in several countries.
-Her novel Cortex depicts a domestic terrorist attack at the Academy Awards ceremony in Los Angeles and parts ways with her previous themes.
+She is now the author of ten novels including Superstars which has become cult and has been translated in several countries, including in the United States and the United Kingdom in 2026.
+Her 8th novel Cortex depicts a domestic terrorist attack at the Academy Awards ceremony in Los Angeles and parts ways with her previous themes.
 The follow-up, La Grâce et les ténèbres (Grace and Darkness), highlights cyber-surveillance and the fight against jihadist propaganda on social networks alongside a group of French citizens named the Katiba des Narvalos.

 Her last novel, Les Insolents, published in 2023, is about living in solitude by the sea and has won her the Prix Renaudot in France.

 She co-wrote Paradize for the French band Indochine for their album of the same title which sold over a million copies in France.